MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

 Note `egrep` (or `grep -E`) to handle the pipe pattern specifically.

-#### Aggressive simple delete
+#### Aggressively delete branches regardless of merged status

-This approach doesn't check whether a branch is deleted or not, it just deletes all branches besides the current one and the special branches.
+This approach doesn't check whether a branch is deleted or not, it just deletes **all** branches besides the current one and the special branches.

-A branch might actually be merged (such as using a PR merge button), but still not be recognized by Git as merged if there was a **squash** merge.
+A branch might _actually_ be merged on the remote (such as using a PR merge button), but still not be _recognized_ by Git as merged like if there was a **squash** merge (which creates a new commit and so the PR commits do not appear on the main branch).

 In that case, modifiy one of the commands above: